 When Should You Get an Estate Plan?

 In summary, when should you get an estate plan?
-At what age should you start estate planning?
+When do you need estate planning, and at what age should you start?

-There is no perfect age to start planning, but you should reach out to learn more if you:
+There is no perfect age to start planning, but most estate planning attorneys recommend having at least basic documents in place by age 25, and a more comprehensive plan by the time you have dependents or significant assets.
+You should reach out to learn more if you:

 Ultimately, the more property you accumulate over time, the more essential an estate plan becomes.